dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

   binaries, not source code.

 * **Documentation**.
 Let's face it, developers only read documentation when something doesn't work.
-Only few developers research guidance and best-practice proactively.
-But even if they did: guidance changes over time and some technologies that looked like good ideas turn out to be unviable.
+Only few developers research guidance and best practice proactively.
+But even if they did: guidance changes over time and some technologies that looked like clever ideas turn out to be unviable.
 We need a mechanism that informs developers after the fact.

-Obsoletion via the `[Obsolete]` attribute works pretty well when:
+Obsoletion via the `[Obsolete]` attribute works well when:

 1. Only a few APIs are affected
 2. It's easy to remove their usage